Forecast issued at 3:54 pm EST on Tuesday 3 March 2015.

 Forecast for Tuesday until midnight

-- Southeasterly 15 to 20 knots decreasing to about 10 knots in the evening.
+- East to southeasterly 10 to 15 knots decreasing to about 10 knots in the late evening.

 - Mostly sunny.

-- Easterly 1 to 1.5 metres, decreasing to around 1 metre during the evening.
+- Easterly 1 to 1.5 metres, decreasing to around 1 metre during the morning.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.